MiguelMJ/Candle/README.md

   - Functionality tests - there may be bugs I haven't found yet.
   - Tutorials and examples.
   - Documentation review - [the documentation](https://miguelmj.github.io/Candle) still needs some more writing and maybe spell checking.
 - The functionalities of the library are enough for a basic lighting system, but there is still room for more complex behaviours.

   - If you want to request some feel free to open a new issue or even implement it and make a pull request.
 - The integration is simple, but it would be even simpler with a better build system.
 - Finally, you can still star this repository and give it some visibility :star:

+## License

+Candle uses the MIT license, a copy of which you can find [here](LICENSE), in the repo.

+It uses the external library SFML, that is licensed under the zlib/png license.